 Some prescription cannabinoids (IE Nabilone) are covered by OHIP and private insurance companies.

-Medical marijuana is not covered by OHIP and only under rare instances by private insurance.
+Medical cannabis is not covered by OHIP and only under rare instances by private insurance.
 If you have private insurance or deal with Veterans Affairs our physicians can help with applying for coverage.

 This will depend on a number of factors including the current volume of referrals at your selected licensed producer.
 Traditionally it can take anywhere from 5-7 business days to fully process your registration.